rfabbri/vpe/doc/internal-projects.md

 ```
 The idea is that your internal project also works like VXL, with CMake,
 and VPE organizes it into source and bin folders.
 Evetything is in one huge Git
 history.

-The scripts are also updated
-as needed, so that when you setup VPE, it also pu
+The scripts are also updated, so that when you setup VPE, it also sets
+up appropriate remotes and branches for the team.

+When you move code from your internal project to VXD or VXL to the public, this
+gets tracked as internal LEMSVPE commits.
+What the world sees is VXD or VXL, or
+the original VPE repository.
+They will not see your internal code unless you
+explicitly publish into the adequate public subrepos.

 ```bash